Art in Polperro

 It seems that Harry John Williams may be one of the first non-local artists to have been resident in Polperro.
 From 1882-7, he is recorded in exhibition reviews as "of Polperro".
 Plymouth based artists were some of the first to sketch in Polperro - it seems it was too out of the way for upcountry artists to include it on their Cornish itineraries.

 William Borrow's 1885 painting of Polperro was one of the first to be hung at the Royal Academy.
 A local critic rated it higher than Stanhope Forbes' A Fish Sale on a Cornish Beach!

-The American artist, Edward Ertz, who met his wife, Edith Horsfall, in Polperro in 1900 and who ran a painting school there until 1904, recorded that the famous French artist, Auguste Delécluse, brought over to Polperro in 1894 a large party of students from his Paris atelier, staying three months and taking every spare room in the village.
+The American artist, Edward Ertz, who met his wife, Ethel Horsfall, in Polperro in 1900 and who ran a painting school there until 1904, recorded that the famous French artist, Auguste Delécluse, brought over to Polperro in 1894 a large party of students from his Paris atelier, staying three months and taking every spare room in the village.
 Delécluse, who was enchanted by the place, exhibited a painting of Polperro at the 1895 Paris Salon.